Ninja-Squad/ninja-squad.github.com/_posts/2018-02-19-angular-cli-1.7.md

 ## Angular&nbsp;6 support

-As Angular&nbsp;6 stable is right around the corner (end of march if everything goes well), the CLI is now compatible with it, meaning you can give a try to version 6 right now!
+As Angular&nbsp;6 stable is right around the corner (end of March if everything goes well), the CLI is now compatible with it, meaning you can give a try to version 6 right now!

 ## Angular Compiler options